The Management and Operations Team is responsible for the day to day running of the Healthier Lives Challenge.

-Fleur works part-time for Healthier Lives, based at the Wellington campus of the University of Otago in Newtown, and also freelances as a science communications specialist and science writer.
+Fleur works part-time for Healthier Lives, based at the Wellington campus of the University of Otago, and also freelances as a science communications specialist and science writer.

 Lesley Day has been personal assistant to Professor Jim Mann since 2004.

 Lesley has been actively involved assisting the membership of the Healthier Lives National Science Challenge since its beginning in 2013.
 She provides support to Professor Mann, not only for the Challenge, but also for his national and international research and teaching commitments.

 Lesley has a background in the Humanities, gaining a BA degree in Languages from the University of Otago and Diploma of Teaching (secondary) from the Christchurch Teachers’ College.

 Claire Ashford joined the Healthier Lives team in February 2016 and works as Business Support Coordinator for the Healthier Lives National Science Challenge.
 She has previously held roles in finance and in the examinations office at the University of Otago as well as administrative and managerial roles in the private sector.